© Lena Drapella/IFSC

 - Shion Omata (JPN) 24+

 Update Jul 4 2023: A previous version of this article stated that Jakob Schubert, Adam Ondra and Alex Megos had featured on the podium 74 times.
 This has been corrected to 85.
-That version also said that Jakob Schubert had not reached a Boulder semi-final.
-This has corrected to one, which was Innsbruck where he finished 17th.
+That version also said Jakob Schubert had not reached a Boulder semi-final this season.
+This has been corrected to one, which was Innsbruck, where he finished 17th.